Update: Preferred species selected

 Species for replanting

-Three different options for replanting have been identified by Council's aboriculture team, with species identified most appropriate for the conditions.
-These options are explained below with residents invited to pick their preference by [INSERT DATE] using the below survey.
-Council's aboriculture team will then begin working towards planting the species in the preferred option.
+Three different options for replanting have been identified by Council's arboriculture team, with species identified most appropriate for the conditions.
+These options are explained below with residents invited to pick their preference by using the below survey.
+Council's arboriculture team will then begin working towards planting the species in the preferred option.

 Pyrus calleryana (Capital) - to be planted on both sides of the road.